跳转到主要内容

 Renesas Biodiversity Conservation Activities

-- Renesas disseminated information internally and externally about its biodiversity conservation efforts during the Environmental Month in June.
+2. Renesas has been actively communicating its biodiversity conservation initiatives both internally and externally, primarily around June, which is Environmental Month.
+Building on these efforts.
 Renesas will continue to communicate its activities to both internal and external stakeholders in the future.

 Renesas Biodiversity Conservation Activity Index and Scorebook